 ———.
 A Modernist Fantasy: Anarchism, Modernism, & the Radical Fantastic.
 Victoria, BC: ELS Editions, 2018.

-I am Professor of English in the School of the Humanities and Director of the University Core at Fairleigh Dickinson University – Vancouver Campus.
+I am Professor of English in the Department of Literature, Language, Writing, & Humanities and Director of the University Core at Fairleigh Dickinson University – Vancouver Campus.
 In Fall 2017, I was Visiting Professor at l’Université Toulouse – Jean Jaurès, and for the Fall of 2011, I was Visiting Professor of English in the graduate program at Simon Fraser University.
 For 2006–2008, I was an Assistant Professor (limited term) and SSHRC Postdoctoral Fellow in the Department of English at the University of Victoria.
 I pursue studies in Music and performance as well.
-Beginning, July 1st, 2017, I am Director of FDU Press, the editorial offices for which relocated to FDU’s Vancouver campus.
+In 2017, I became Director of FDU Press, the editorial offices for which relocated to FDU’s Vancouver campus.
 My research interests include Transatlantic Modernism (British, American, Irish, and Canadian), colonialism and decolonization, prose and poetry, media studies, cultural studies, genetic criticism, anarchism, radical political thought, and opera.
 I have particular interests in Lawrence Durrell, Henry Miller, Elizabeth Smart, T.S.
 Eliot, Ursula K. Le Guin, Aidan Higgins, and related authors.

 Stephanie Spoto is a lecturer at California State University, Monterey Bay in the department of Humanities and Communication, teaching literature, feminist theory, and writing.
 In 2013 she was an International Visiting Research Fellow at the Centre for Advanced Study – Sofia.
 Her research project is “William Lithgow (1582–1645) and Early Modern Scottish Journeys to Eastern Europe”.
 Education: Stephanie finished her B.A. in English at the University of California in Irvine in 2006, writing her undergraduate thesis on gender and censorship in Milton’s Paradise Lost.
 She began her PhD at Edinburgh, and was awarded the Centre for Renaissance Studies Research Grant (2009).
 At Edinburgh University, she taught first-year English Literature, and has been a reviewer and Reader for the James Tait Black Memorial Prize in Fiction (2010), Biography (2011) and has reviewed for the Forum Postgraduate Journal (2011).
 Her dissertation passed with minor corrections, and she graduated in June 2012.
 She also works as a bookdealer, and enjoys baking cakes and riding her bicycle.
 Research Interests: Stephanie’s dissertation chronicled the history of European occult philosophy, focusing on Hermeticism and demonology, in order to create a theory of gender within English seventeenth century demonological studies.
 She is currently working on two research projects: